abhaymittal/Recommendations-on-Amazon-Automotive-Dataset/README.md

 ### Developed by: Abhay Mittal and Suraj Subraveti

 ## Description of Files
-src / - the source dir
+--src / - the source dir
-data/ - directory used for storing data stats - directory to store some intermediate results

-Figures/ - dir to store figures
+-data/ - directory used for storing data(to be created) -stats - directory to store some intermediate results(to be created) -Figures/ - dir to store figures(to be created)

 ## Instructions to Run:
 - Put the dataset after extracting in data/ dir